usnistgov/OSCAL/docs/content/reference/develop/assessment-plan/xml-reference.md

 ---

-The following is the XML format reference for this model, which is organized hierarchically.
+The following is the XML format reference for this [model](/concepts/layer/assessment/assessment-plan/), which is organized hierarchically.
 Each entry represents the corresponding XML element or attribute in the model's XML format, and provides details about the semantics and use of the element or attribute.
 The [XML Format Outline](../xml-outline/) provides a streamlined, hierarchical representation of this model's XML format which can be used along with this reference to better understand the XML representation of this model.

 <!-- DO NOT REMOVE.
 Generated text below -->
 {{< rawhtml >}}
 <div xmlns="http://www.w3.org/1999/xhtml" class="xml-reference">
-   <p><span class="usa-tag">OSCAL model</span> OSCAL Assessment Plan Model</p>
-   <p><span class="usa-tag">Schema version:</span> 1.0.0</p>
    <p><span class="usa-tag">XML namespace</span> <code>http://csrc.nist.gov/ns/oscal/1.0</code></p>
-   <p><span class="usa-tag">XML Schema</span> <a href="/artifacts/xml/schema/oscal_assessment-plan_schema.xsd">oscal_assessment-plan_schema.xsd</a></p>
-   <p><span class="usa-tag">JSON to XML converter</span> <a href="/artifacts/xml/convert/oscal_assessment-plan_json-to-xml-converter.xsl">oscal_assessment-plan_json-to-xml-converter.xsl</a> <a href="https://github.com/usnistgov/OSCAL/tree/main/xml#converting-oscal-json-content-to-xml">(How do I use the converter to convert OSCAL JSON to XML?)</a></p>
    <div class="remarks">The OSCAL assessment plan format is used to describe the information typically provided
       by an assessor during the preparation for an assessment.The root of the OSCAL assessment plan format is assessment-plan. </div>